isabella232/advertising-cloud.en/help/new/audio/audio-faq.md

 * Can we target 1st party CRM data on audio?

   * Yes, in general you can target AA and AAM data (if the client has these solutions).
 Again, scale would need to be monitored, and data would need to match the targeted devices (cookies for desktop, device IDs for mobile).
-  * For Spotify, 1st party CRM data can only be used on mobile -&nbsp;advertisers must send Spotify their customer data in advance of the campaign going live either thru Google's Guaranteed Audience product (upload into DV360 to push over) or Custom Audience Match via our integrations with Liveramp and Adobe.
+  * For Spotify, 1st party CRM data can only be used on mobile - advertisers must send Spotify their customer data in advance of the campaign going live either thru Google's Guaranteed Audience product (upload into DV360 to push over) or Custom Audience Match via our integrations with Liveramp and Adobe.
 Both are in beta so there is some testing involved.

     * For PMPs, they must confirm their audience pool has device IDs to match with our mobile inventory only (no desktop because no identifier).
 They then need to confirm how big that pool is so we know whether there is scale.